smackers/democratizing-software-verification-workshop-2022/index.md

 Program synthesis is the problem of generating a program to satisfy a specification of user intent.
 Since these specifications are usually partial, this means searching a space of candidate programs for one that exhibits the desired behavior.
-A lion’s share of the work on program synthesis focuses on new ways to perform the search, but allowing the user to communicate intent remains a major challenge.
+A lion's share of the work on program synthesis focuses on new ways to perform the search, but allowing the user to communicate intent remains a major challenge.